maidsafe/rfcs/text/0046-new-auth-flow/details.md

  3. register the public sign key with MaidManager
  4. If the app is requesting for any container access, the public sign key must added to the container along with the requested permissions
  5. If the app requested to get their own container, it must be created and full access rights granted to the public sign key
- 6. a new random location must be created for the AppsAccessContainer and all container access information must be stored in there - encrypted with the newly creates apps encryption key.
+ 6. if any access have been granted, a new random location must be created for the AppsAccessContainer and all container access information must be stored in there - encrypted with the newly creates apps encryption key.
  7. the application information, together with the auth information must be stored in the session packet as another `AppInfo`:

 ```rust